sfera-labs/iono-pi-max-kernel-module/README.md

     sudo usermod -a -G ionopimax pi

-To enable SocketCAN support for the CAN FD/CAN 2.0 controller (MCP2518FD), add to `/boot/config.txt` the following line:
+To enable SocketCAN support for the CAN FD/CAN 2.0 controller (MCP2518FD), add to `/boot/firmware/config.txt` (`/boot/config.txt` in older versions) the following line:

     dtoverlay=mcp251xfd,spi0-0,interrupt=28